davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 ## Limit Policy Tree Size

-If existing stable interfaces force the validator to build a full policy tree (see {{outputs}}), the validator SHOULD limit the number of nodes in the policy tree, and reject the certification path if this limit is reached.
+The attack can be mitigated by limiting the number of nodes in the policy tree, and rejecting the certification path if this limit is reached.
+This limit should be set high enough to still admit existing valid certification paths for the application, but low enough to no longer admit a DoS attack.

 ## Inhibit Policy Mapping